Domestic abuse, Services for Women

 Sacro’s Supported Tenancy Service in Aberdeen is a housing support service for people with mental ill health who have been involved in the Criminal Justice System.

-Sacro's Veterans Mentoring Service is a service for military veterans who are currently in or are on the periphery of the criminal justice system.
+Sacro's Veterans Mentoring Service is a service for military veterans who are currently in or are at risk of becoming involved in the criminal justice system.
 The service will work closely with the veteran to put an intensive support plan in place where strategies can be developed to cope with their specific needs.
 The aim of the service is to enable the service user to enjoy sustainable, independent living.

 Sacro's Women’s Mentoring Service provides a mentor who helps women build their self-esteem and confidence.
 Mentors are able to offer both practical and emotional support.
 The service helps women to develop their independence and quality of life, improve their social skills and motivation and work towards addressing a life free of offending.